swix/swix.github.com/index.md

 *returns*

+The brand associated with the brand id provided.

 ##Event Resource
 **GET /api/v1/brand/{brand_id}/event/**

 *returns*

+The events that are associated with the specified band id.

 **GET /api/v1/brand/{brand_id}/event/{event_id}/**

 *returns*

+The specific event that is specified by the event id.

 ##Pod Resource
 **GET /api/v1/brand/{brand_id}/pod/**

 *returns*

+The pods which are associated with the specified brand id.

 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/**

 *returns*

+The specific pod specified by the pod id parameter.

 ##Series Data Resource
 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/seriesdata/**

 *returns*

+The series data that we have collected for that pod.
+See the additional parameter below to see more options.

 ###Additional Parameters

+**graph**

 **fields**

 **startdate**